 MOLLY WOOD: I want to switch gears a little bit.
 WorkLab is, of course, a podcast for business leaders who want to get a handle on how work is changing.
 And it feels to me like what the AI for Good Lab is doing also lets those business leaders think maybe more creatively about how to deploy and use AI in their organizations, and I wonder if you can speak to that based on the experiences you’ve had.
 How can AI help people grapple with the bigger challenges they face?

 JUAN LAVISTA FERRES: Yeah, again, I think the book describes that in the sense that like a lot of the examples that we have could be used for other purposes.
 The techniques we use, like computer vision techniques, they can be applied for multiple scenarios in different industries.
 Even, for example, the disaster assessment tools.
 So every time there’s a big natural disaster, we use these disaster assessment tools to build the maps and share these maps with organizations on the ground.
-But even insurance companies have reached out to us, saying, hey, could we use that same technology?
+Even insurance companies have reached out to us, saying, Hey, could we use that same technology?
 We don’t work with those companies, but they are solving the same problem, basically.
 So I would say, in general, the answer is yes.
 I would say a majority of the programs that we work for, these nonprofit organizations, could be applied to other areas.

 MOLLY WOOD: I grew up in and around nonprofits.
 This is the work that my mom did my whole life and, like any business, the backend, the operations of things are really crucial.
 And sometimes you have organizations that are understaffed, they’re underfunded, and it feels to me like a key component of being able to use AI to do good at a nonprofit is, frankly, the simple ability to make better spreadsheets, to operate more efficiently, to have summaries of emails to just move more quickly in the world.
 Has that been your experience?